 Natural and Powerful Coastal Defences Against Climate Change Impacts

-Researchers from the University of California Santa Cruz found a natural, cost-effective, and powerful solutions against future tropical storms and rising sea-levels.
+Researchers from the University of California Santa Cruz found natural, cost-effective, and powerful solutions to future tropical storms and rising sea levels.

-Mangroves and corrals are inexpensive to install compared to the construction of levees or sea walls, yet they can absorb wave energy, reduce wave heights, and offers other environmental benefits.
+Mangroves and corrals are inexpensive to install compared to the construction of levees or sea walls, yet they can absorb wave energy, reduce wave heights, and offer other environmental benefits.

-Mangroves also store more carbon than any other forest ecosystems, which can help mitigate climate change.
+Mangroves also store more carbon than any other forest ecosystem, which can help mitigate climate change.

 These natural infrastructures could protect the 31 million people living in coastal areas worldwide that are considered “highly vulnerable” to coastal threats.

-Building a 100-metre-wide coastal strip of mangroves not only reduce wave heights by up to two-thirds.
-Their capacity to reduce wave energy can significantly reduce erosion and slash the cost of flood-damage annually.
+Building a 100-metre-wide coastal strip of mangroves would reduce wave heights by up to two-thirds.
+Their capacity to reduce wave energy can also significantly reduce erosion and slash the cost of flood damage annually.

-Highly vulnerable populations identified in the study are those living within two miles of coastline and scored within the 10th of the study’s vulnerability index which includes exposure to tropical storms and sea-level rise, dense population, and low-adaptive capacity.
+The study identified highly vulnerable populations as those living within two miles of the coastline and scoring within the 10th of the study’s vulnerability index, which includes exposure to tropical storms and sea-level rise, dense population, and low-adaptive capacity.

-Low-adaptive capacity in the study refers to having low economic power, education levels and other factors that would make it difficult for a region to adjust to climate variability.
+The study refers to low-adaptive capacity as low economic power, education levels, and other factors that make it difficult for a region to adjust to climate variability.

-Researchers are pushing for the conservation and protection of mangroves and coral reefs in these areas.
+Researchers are pushing for conserving and protecting mangroves and coral reefs in these areas.

-Even wealthy nations like the United States can benefit from ecosystem-based adaptation in reducing the number of vulnerable population and exposed infrastructure along the US coastlines by using mangroves’ capacity to absorb wave energy.
+Even wealthy nations like the United States can benefit from ecosystem-based adaptation by using mangroves’ capacity to absorb wave energy to reduce the number of vulnerable populations and exposed infrastructure along their coastlines.

 To read the entire study, click the link below: